MarianaRioCosta/ctf-blog/src/content/posts/utctf24_forgery.md

 ## Overview

-My team solved this challenge exactly 16 minutes after the ending of the CTF.
-During the competition me and my team solved this with about 4 sage and C++ scripts that complemented each other.
+Solved this challenge exactly 16 minutes after the ending of the CTF.
+Me and my team solved this with about 4 sage and C++ scripts that complemented each other.

 With this solved, all Crypto was cleared:)